janelia-cellmap/cellmap-segmentation-challenge/README.md

 ```bash
 zip -r submission.zip submission.zarr
 ```

+# Issues
+If you encounter any code-related issues, please open an issue on the [GitHub repository](https://github.com/janelia-cellmap/cellmap-segmentation-challenge/issues) so we can address it as soon as possible.
+To help us resolve the issue, please provide as much information as possible, including the command you ran, the error message you received, and any other relevant information.

+We also have opened [the discussion feature on this repository](https://github.com/janelia-cellmap/cellmap-segmentation-challenge/discussions), so feel free to ask questions or share your thoughts, ideas, progress, etc. there!
+We are happy to help you with any questions you may have.

 # Acknowledgements
 [@rhoadesScholar](https://www.linkedin.com/in/rhoadesscholar/) served as the lead developer for this toolbox, supported by contributions from [@aemmav](https://www.linkedin.com/in/emma-avetissian-362089297/), [@d-v-b](https://www.linkedin.com/in/davis-bennett-62922126a/), and [@mzouink](https://www.linkedin.com/in/zouinkhi/).
 Additional support was provided by [@jonesa3](https://www.linkedin.com/in/alysonpetruncio/), [@rinva](https://www.linkedin.com/in/rebecca-vorimo-831271a0/), [@avweigel](https://www.linkedin.com/in/aubrey-weigel/), and [@yuriyzubov](https://www.linkedin.com/in/yuriizubov/).
 The CellMap Segmentation Challenge is organized by Janelia's [CellMap Project Team](https://www.janelia.org/project-team/cellmap).